 Text notifications and real-time tracking are helping businesses bridge the physical gap caused by social distancing.
 OptimoRoute customer notifications can be customized and let patrons know precisely when their order will arrive without employees needing to manually check in at every stage.

 Route optimization software has also been shown to increase the number of on-time deliveries for businesses of many types.
-Hardie’s Fresh Foods, a produce and fresh food distribution company in Texas, has seen an increase in their on-time delivery rate from 89% to 94% using OptimoRoute, and that number is growing at a rate of 1.5% MoM.
+Hardie’s Fresh Foods, a fresh food and produce distribution business in Texas, has seen an increase in their on-time delivery rate from 89% to 94% using OptimoRoute, and that number is growing at a rate of 1.5% MoM.

 Decoding Post-Pandemic Consumer Trends